poxipage/legal/Privacy Policy.md

 **Policy:** This data is only shared with companies that we trust to uphold the regulations of the GDPR.

-**Justification:** You have given us consent to process this data by siging up.
+**Justification:** You have given us consent to process this data by signing up.

 ## What are your data protection rights?